-A combination of savory, spicy, crunchy, and a little sweet — this is the easily the best egg salad recipe to have on deck.
+A combination of savory, spicy, crunchy, and a little sweet — this is Easily the Best Egg Salad recipe to have in mind for a convenient meal!

 The Most Important Ingredient In Egg Salad — Good Eggs.